kyrikakis/kube-cluster-ansible/README.md

 ### Installation

-Setup 3 vanilla machines with your chosen provider.
+Setup 1 vanilla machine with your chosen provider.

-1x master
-2x nodes

-* Copy your public ssh key on your machine user's .ssh authorized_keys folder
+* Copy your public ssh key on your machine user's ~/.ssh authorized_keys folder

 * If you are on CentOS is required to disable SELinux by running `setenforce 0`  You have to do this until kubelet can handle SELinux better.